• Skip to primary navigation

 I know there are differences in personalities.
 Some women like to get out and go to work every day.
 And they'd rather do that than be stuck at home with their kids all the time.

+Personally, I never understood that.
+I don't mind getting out and working.
+(I've always been a hard worker and am not one to sit idle or watch shows all the time.)
 But I love to be at home with my kids.
 There's no place I'd rather be.
 And I'll try to earn a living from home any day of the week rather than go to work.

 Maybe it's because I grew up with an Amish mindset (haha), but I'd still rather do all the work around the house and let my husband get out and earn our living.
 And my husband likes it that way because then he can come home from work and relax.

 I'm certainly not saying that it's wrong for a woman to have a career, and put her child into daycare.
 And there are times when there's not really a choice, and that has to be done.
-But I also still believe that there are benefits to a mother staying at home and being there for the kids.
+However, I also still believe that there are benefits to a mother staying at home and being there for the kids.

 Life of an Amish Woman